arsanjani/CyberMatrix-Particles/README.md

 ## 🎮 Interactive Demo

-Open `demo.html` in your browser to see the effect in action with live controls for:
+🌐 **[Live Demo](https://arsanjani.github.io/CyberMatrix-Particles/)** - Experience the effect in action!

+The live demo includes interactive controls for:

 - Toggling effects on/off
 - Adjusting colors and speeds
 - Switching between presets
 - Real-time configuration changes

+You can also open `demo.html` locally in your browser for offline testing.

 ## 🔧 Advanced Usage